How to Travel the World on a Budget: A Complete Beginner’s Guide

 When to Travel: Timing is Everything

 Avoid high seasons, holidays, and weekends to save significantly on flights and hotels.
+I flew to Thailand in May (shoulder season) and paid half what peak December costs—less crowds too.

 Best times for budget travelers: